-Bradley Ertaskiran is pleased to present Still ready to curse and rage, a solo exhibition by Preston Pavlis.
+Bradley Ertaskiran is pleased to present Still ready to curse and rage, Preston Pavlis’ first solo exhibition.

-Still ready to curse and rage, the artist’s first solo presentation, is a reflection on doubt, yearning and self-assurance.
+Still ready to curse and rage is a reflection on doubt, yearning and self-assurance.
 Through poetic associations across form and content, the nine works in the exhibition cycle between moments of troubled anguish and fleeting radiance.
 This exhibition marks the artist’s continued interest in merging painting, textiles and collage, culminating in works that shift in scale and material presence.

 The title of the exhibition is a line from the poem “The Albuquerque Graveyard” by American poet Jay Wright, in his book Soothsayers and Omens.
 In the poem, Wright revisits a cemetery he has frequented for years.
 Passing the mounds of personal heroes and members of his own family, he searches the past for a resolution to his own internal conflicts.
 Again, his venture leaves him without answers to his position in the world.